 The right technology will help your institution reach new customers—including those who currently lack a bank account.
 It accomplishes this by improving the economics of your institution, allowing you to invest in growth.
 But technology also offers the unique ability to reach potential customers or members via digital channels.

 The economics of customer acquisition in banking are by now well-understood.
-Institutions that want to grow can either build new branches at a cost of $2 million to $4 million plus several hundreds of thousands per year in overhead for each branch—or build and invest in a digital presence.
+Institutions who want to grow can either build new branches at a cost of $2 million to $4 million plus several hundreds of thousand per year in overhead for each branch—or build and invest in a digital presence.

 With online account opening, banks and credit unions can make a real difference in their communities by creating opportunities for more people, fostering financial inclusion in underserved populations, and building a banking system that works for everyone.